OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `every`

-> A type that has no values, no value of this type can ever exist.
+> A type that has no values.
+No value of this type can ever exist.

 ## Equality and assignability for types